Remote Sales Frequently Asked Questions

 What is a remote sale?

-A “remote sale” is defined as “[a] sale of an item ordered by mail, telephone, Internet, mobile phone application, or another method by a retailer who receives the order in another state and delivers the item or makes it accessible to a person in this State or causes the item to be delivered or made accessible to a person in this State or performs a service sourced to this State.
-It is presumed that a resident of this State who makes an order was in this State at the time the order was made.”
+A “remote sale” is defined as “[a] sale of an item ordered by mail, telephone, internet, mobile phone application, or another method by a retailer who receives the order in another state and delivers the item or makes it accessible to a person in this state or causes the item to be delivered or made accessible to a person in this state or performs a service sourced to this state.
+It is presumed that a resident of this state who makes an order was in this state at the time the order was made.”
 N.C.
 Gen. Stat. § 105-164.3.

 Who is a remote seller?